- Commissioner Projects

-The Lorain County Board of Commissioners gave a guided behind the scenes tour of the Collection Center (located at 540 South Abbe Rd, Elyria) to local media.
+The Lorain County Board of Commissioners gave a guided behind-the-scenes tour of the Collection Center (located at 540 S Abbe Road, Elyria) to local media.
 The attendees got to see what residents experience in addition to learning how the collection center staff sorts and processes the materials received.
 There have been some renovations made at the center to streamline operations as well as new equipment installation.
-The Collection Center business hours are Mon.
-12-4pm, Wed.
-12-6pm, and Sat.
-9-3pm.
+The Collection Center business hours are Monday 9am-3 pm, Wednesday 12-6 pm, and Saturday 9am-3 pm.
 For a list of the materials accepted please visit: Lorain County Solid Waste Collection Center or contact the Solid Waste District at 440-329-5440.

 The Lorain County Transportation Center involves the restoration and preservation of the historic New York Central Train Station.
 The facility will serve the transit needs of Lorain County and create an attractive space for public events.